Starting price: $279 (GPS), $329 (LTE+GPS)

 Water resistance: 50m

 The Apple Watch SE is the “better” part of Apple’s new good-better-best strategy for its smartwatches.
 At $120 less than the premier Apple Watch Series 6, but $80 more than the budget Apple Watch Series 3, the Apple Watch SE has most of what you’ll find in the Series 6, but its lower starting price of $279 makes it a bit more palatable.

 So what does the Apple Watch SE give you that the Apple Watch 3 doesn’t?
 You get a larger display, international emergency calling, fall detection, noise monitoring, and optional LTE.
-After wearing the Apple Watch SE for a week, I’ve found it to be a very good smartwatch, but it feels priced too high for the features it offers.
+After wearing the Apple Watch SE for a while, I’ve found it to be a very good smartwatch, but it feels priced too high for the features it offers.
 That said, be sure to check out why we recognized it in the 2021 Tom's Guide Awards for Health and Fitness.
 Spoiler, there's a specific customer we think it's a perfect wearable for.

 Apple Watch SE: Price and availability